Kingto89/NeuroExamReview/docs/pns.md

 - Divergence → one axon branches to many targets
 - Convergence → multiple inputs onto one target neuron
 - Summation (integration of local potentials):
-  Spatial summation → multiple inputs from different presynaptic neurons arrive at different places simultaneously and combine at the axon hillock.
+- Spatial summation → multiple inputs from different presynaptic neurons arrive at different places simultaneously and combine at the axon hillock.
-  Temporal summation → one presynaptic neuron fires multiple times in rapid succession, overlapping to add together.
+- Temporal summation → one presynaptic neuron fires multiple times in rapid succession, overlapping to add together.
   Together they determine if threshold is reached and AP occurs.
--Propagation of action potentials:
+-  Propagation of action potentials:
   Faster with larger axon diameter and myelination.

 </details>